top of page

 Permission to Get Interesting

-Corporate events have earned their boring reputation.
+Corporate events earned their boring reputation for a reason.
 Same venues.
-Same rubber chicken dinner.
-Same format where people sit through presentations, make awkward small talk during breaks, and forget the entire thing by Monday.
+Same rubber-chicken dinners.
+Same format where people sit through presentations, make awkward small talk, and forget the entire thing by Monday.

-But here's the secret: people don't actually want boring.
-They're just used to it.
+But here’s the truth: people do not actually want boring.
+They are just used to it.

-The events that people actually talk about later are the ones that surprised them.
-Not with gimmicks or forced fun, but with genuine thoughtfulness.
-With design choices that showed someone actually considered the experience instead of just booking the usual suspects.
+The events people remember are the ones that surprise them.
+Not with gimmicks or forced fun, but with intentional choices.
+With design that shows someone cared enough to create an experience instead of repeating the default.

-We've created selfie walls that became the most shared part of events.
-Fully branded environments that transported people out of generic hotel ballroom hell.
-Themes that took risks and actually reflected the personality of the organizations we were working with.
+We have created selfie moments that became the most shared parts of events.
+Branded environments that pulled people out of the standard hotel ballroom.
+Themes that took real risks and reflected the personality of the organizations we worked with.

-Think about what would make your specific audience stop scrolling through their phones.
-Maybe it's bringing in elements they'd never expect at a work event.
-Maybe it's leaning into something weird about your company culture instead of hiding it.
-Maybe it's acknowledging the elephant in the room through your theme instead of pretending everything's perfect.
+So think about your audience.
+What would make them stop scrolling their phones?
+Maybe it is adding something they would never expect at a work event.
+Maybe it is leaning into the weird parts of your company culture instead of hiding them.
+Maybe it is acknowledging the elephant in the room instead of pretending everything is perfect.

-A financial services company doesn't have to do another "prosperity" theme with gold accents.
-A tech conference doesn't need to look like a spaceship.
-A nonprofit gala can skip the generic "hope and giving" aesthetic.
+A financial services company does not need another “prosperity” theme covered in gold.
+A tech conference does not have to look like a spaceship.
+A nonprofit gala can drop the generic “hope and giving” aesthetic.
+What if your theme reflected reality?
+Your company’s real vibe.
+Your audience’s real interests.
+The real moment your organization is in right now.

 Three Things to Actually Do Right Now